silentmecha/palworld-server/README.md

 This repository contains the files needed to build and run a Docker image for a Palworld dedicated server.
 This image is built on the `silentmecha/steamcmd` base image and uses the official Palworld dedicated server available through SteamCMD.

 > **Warning:** The latest version on Docker Hub may be out of date.
 Please check the GitHub repository for the most recent updates.
+This is still being investigated to get workflows to make it work.

 ## Usage